 Food allergy is most common in infants and young children.
 In Australia and New Zealand food allergy occurs in 5-10% of children and 2-4% of adults.
 The most common allergenic foods are egg, milk, peanut, tree nuts, sesame, wheat, soy, fish and seafood.
 Young children with food allergy are often allergic to multiple foods but from around five years of age this usually reduces to only one or two foods.

 Fortunately, most children grow out of milk, egg, soy and wheat allergies before they reach school age.
 However, peanut, tree nuts and seafood allergies often persist into adulthood.

 Children suffering from an allergy should be appropriately diagnosed by an allergy specialist or immunologist using reliable tests.

 When children are allergic to staple foods such as dairy or grain products it can cause a significant nutritional impact on their diet.
 The family should seek dietary advice from an Accredited Practising Dietitian to ensure optimal nutrition and appropriate food substitutes.

 Can food allergy be prevented?

-Effective allergy prevention strategies remain limited despite ongoing research.
-In the meantime, the Australian Society of Clinical Immunology and Allergy* states that:
+Effective allergy prevention is an ongoing area of research.
+The Australian Society of Clinical Immunology and Allergy* states that: